 As a pastor, I spend a lot of time studying the Scriptures.
 The transcendent and timeless truths of the Bible were recorded over a period of more than a thousand years.
-At the inspiration of God, numerous writers, at various locations, and 95dd2093d2fd79ae422c9a0bfefe5355settings, penned the words.
+At the inspiration of God, numerous writers, at various locations, and settings, penned the words.
 Although the backdrop is situated in the past, the message is as relevant and powerful today as ever.

 I remember being in elementary school and seeing a photo of the golden mask of the mummy of King Tut in my textbook.
 I was mesmerized.
 When it was time to learn the beginnings of California in the fourth grade, I enjoyed what some of my friends loathed.
 And in middle school, examining the early empires was fun for me.
 Years later, having the experience of walking the land of the pharaohs, perusing the relics of the Romans, and sitting on the steps where Jesus taught, causes the print and the pictures to leap from the page for me.
 Even now, I regularly stay up late watching documentaries on Netflix.
 The sort of stuff that puts others to sleep keeps me up at night.